trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

   - Optionally specifies table partitioning.
 If a table is partitioned by columns `c1` and `c2`, the partitioning property is `partitioning = ARRAY['c1', 'c2']`.
+* - `sorted_by`
+  - The sort order to be applied during writes to the content of each file written to the table.
+If the table files are sorted by columns `c1` and `c2`, the sort order property is `sorted_by = ARRAY['c1', 'c2']`.
+    The sort order applies to the contents written within each output file independently and not the entire dataset.
 * - `location`
   - Optionally specifies the file system location URI for the table.
 * - `format_version`